Airlines in Ecuador

 The most common boat is the motorized canoe, which acts as a water taxi or bus along the major rivers of the Oriente (especially on the Río Napo) and parts of the northern coast.
 Most people experience this novel form of transport during a tour in the Amazon, as motorized canoes are often the only way to a rainforest lodge.

-These canoes often carry as many as three dozen passengers.
+These canoes often carry as many as 36 passengers.
 Generally, they’re long in shape and short on comfort.
 Seating is normally on hard, low wooden benches which accommodate two people each.
 Most river lodges provide bench cushions on their boats.
-If you're taking public transport canoes: bring seat padding.
+If you're taking public-transport canoes: bring seat padding.
 A folded sweater or towel will make a world of difference on the trip.

 In addition to the dugout canoes of the Oriente, one live-aboard riverboat, the Anakonda, makes relatively luxurious passages down Río Napo.